 My newer affiliate strategy has allowed my affiliate income to increase by 300%.
 I don’t throw up a bunch of affiliate links and hope someone clicks on them (which I admit was the strategy I used years ago).

-Michelle makes over $70,000 (not a typo) a month with her blog, primarily from affiliates.
+Michelle makes over $100,000 (not a typo) a month with her blog, primarily from affiliate marketing.

 Finding affiliate programs used to be difficult to find.
 Nowadays the problem is that we’re so inundated with choices, that we either pick the wrong ones or sign up for too many.

 This method turns readers off and instead of encouraging people to buy, you are getting them to mistrust you.
 If you’re marketing 100 items, how will your readers know if your interest in that product or service is genuine?